Teachers are there to help students gain skills that will help them be informed and productive citizens.”

-During her undergraduate studies, Sarah worked as a Chemistry Teaching Assistant.
-As a graduate student, she worked as a Research Assistant in soil science.
-In this role, she created a qPCR primer that could detect E. coli.
+During their undergraduate studies, Sarah worked as a Chemistry Teaching Assistant.
+As a graduate student, they worked as a Research Assistant in soil science.
+In this role, they created a qPCR primer that could detect E. coli.

 Sarah also worked as a community volunteer tutor for Schools of Hope—a unique collaboration of the Madison Metropolitan School District, United Way of Dane County, and local area non-profit agencies designed to increase the academic performance of students of color and those from low-income families.

 During the 2014–2015 academic year, they began teaching full time.

 Sarah enjoys reading, watching television, traveling, whitewater kayaking and hip hop dancing.